 Read on to learn more about visiting the most famous set and where to find others throughout SF.

-Many people interchange the term painted ladies with the set of Victorians along Steiner Street near Alamo Square.
+Many people interchange the term painted ladies with the set of Victorians along Steiner Street near Alamo Square Park.
 However, they have a broader definition.

 In addition to SF, you can also see painted ladies in other famous cities such as Cincinnati, Baltimore, and St. Louis.